PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 10. Select `Trust internal, domain owned apps`
 ![Google Trust Internal Apps](./assets/google-trust-apps.png)

 :::caution
-`https://www.googleapis.com/auth/drive.file` allows the application to add attachments to calendar events, such as QR codes.
+ The scope `https://www.googleapis.com/auth/drive.file` allows the application to add attachments to calendar events, such as QR codes.

 It does not allow for reading or modifying any files not created by the application.
 :::'